maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

         -ms-text-size-adjust: 100%; /* 2 */
     }

-Typically browsers default to a font size of 16px.
+As a rule of thumb, browsers typically default to a font size of 16px.
 We're going to accept this default font size for our project, so setting a font size of 100% through normalize is fine and dandy.
-Through the body tag we provide a way in which we may affect font sizes globally:
+Through the body tag we also provide a way in which we may affect font sizes globally:

     app\assets\stylesheets\_define.sass